Life Insurance Types Explained

 It isn’t all roses and sunshine – it’s possible that you could lose value with the VUL.
 The Variable Universal Life doesn’t come with a minimum cash value.
 The VUL also has fees and charges that the other permanent policies do not have.

-Although it falls in the permanent life insurance category, GUL isn’t designed for cash value.
+Although it falls in the permanent life insurance category, GUL isn’t designed for cash value, but rather for burial.

 Guaranteed Universal Life is a great product for those seeking lifetime coverage that is less expensive than traditional permanent products according to CFA Insure.